remult/remult/docs/tutorials/react/README.md

 The default React app main screen should be displayed.

 At this point, our starter project is up and running.
-We are now ready to [start creating the task list app](./entities.md).
+We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.

 ## Option 2: Step-by-step Setup